 Bonus tip: allowing people to pay for your products using PayPal One Touch or Apple Pay can boost conversions by up to 12%!

-19. FAQ page
+20. FAQ page

-Tired of answering customer inquiries constantly?
-Including an FAQ page on your website’s navigation menu not only alleviates the flow of product questions, but it can also establish more trust in your website visitors.
+Including an FAQ page on your website’s navigation menu not only alleviates the flow of product questions.

 How do FAQ pages establish trust?
 They let your visitors know that you are making an effort to be transparent with your products and/or services.

 Not only that, but having an easily accessible list of answers to common questions about your brand establishes you as an expert.

 FAQ pages can also improve site navigation with the use of hyperlinks that link out to appropriate pages of your website.

-20. Consistent branding
+21. Consistent branding

 While it is wise to use popular ecommerce web design conventions to optimize your website, you also want your site to stand out from your competitors.

 Make sure your logo is visible on every page of your site and keep color schemes and fonts consistent and on brand.

 You may have noticed that most popular ecommerce stores have buttons that link out to their social media on their website.

 Just make sure the links open your social media accounts in a new tab since you don’t really want people leaving your website.

-22. Keep text to a minimum
+23. Keep text to a minimum